sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 ## So, how does this damn Paxos actually work???

-There are a set of `replicas` tha handle a series of synchronus requests that deal with **the same resource**.
+There are a set of `replicas` that handle a series of synchronus requests that deal with **the same resource**.
 We remember that a `value` can be {reading, writing, roll-backs or commits}.

 There are three main roles a `replica` or `process` can play: